restful-ma/rest-ruler/README.md

 ## Design Rules

-Descriptions of the implemented Design Rules can be found in our [Rule documentation](docs/Rles/README.md).
+Descriptions of the implemented Design Rules can be found in our [Rule documentation](docs/Rules/README.md).

+## Project Architecture

+A detailed description of the project and implemented components can be found at [Architecture](./rest-studentproject/README.md)

 ## General Usage Instructions

 Run these commands in the root folder to build and start the tool

 ```bash
 cd rest-studentproject
 # build tool